kaihendry/dabase.com/content/blog/serverless-speed.md

 compute solutions <abbr title="also known as">aka</abbr> [Serverless computing](https://aws.amazon.com/serverless/).

-AWS Fargate is excluded because it does **not scale to zero** since it requires an underlying compute cluster which you pay hourly for.
+AWS Fargate / Elastic Beanstalk is excluded because it does **not scale to zero** since it requires an underlying compute cluster which you pay hourly for.

 <table>
 <tr>